francesmx/fe-interview/README.md

 - We love tests, linted code and great looking UIs
 - The API contains other data, feel free to use this creatively if you have the time
 - Remember to check your project runs before submitting

+### Accessibility Checklist

+- [x] Design – Use accessible colours (contrast & colour blindness), font size, layout, motion & interactions

+- [x] Content – Copy is written using plain language with clear and unique links & CTAs, ALT text & hidden labels

+- [x] Keyboard only – Using only a keyboard (no mouse or touch), navigation is in the correct order and all interactive elements are reachable

+- [] Screen reader – Works with a screen reader with meaningful focus order, heading tags, image descriptions & hidden labels

+- [] Magnification – Can zoom up to 400% (or down to mobile size 320px) without losing content or functionality

+### To Do List

+- [] Dockerise
+- [] Use Styled Components
+- [] Use Redux Sagas
+- [] Make use of Categories information from the API